sandialabs/spack-manager/docs/index.rst

    - Support options, extended documentation and testing through the much larger Spack project

 Spack-Manager is currently focused on providing the needs of the `Exawind <https://github.com/Exawind>`_ project, but the long term intent is to make it project agnostic.

+Additional details about the philosophy, and general knowledge can be found in the following documentation section.

 .. toctree::
    :maxdepth: 3

+   general/FAQ
    general/general